Monthly Tech-Tip | No tracking! No ads! |

 Dinnerware safety of glazes means something different in industry than it does in pottery or hobby ceramics.
 For the former, it is about conservative formulations that work well in high-production machinery and kilns, that produce glassy smooth and easy-to-clean surfaces.
 It is about commercial testing labs with well-defined procedures to flag leaching, crazing, pitting, staining, etc. In pottery, suppliers use the term more loosely.
 No potters attach "Dinnerware Safe" stickers to their ware.

-Dinnerware safe is not the same as the official term Foodsafe: The latter is regulated by the FDA.
-The regulation does not require that glazes be lead or cadmium free, just that they do not leach lead or cadmium.
+Dinnerware safe is not the same as the official term Foodsafe: The latter is regulated by the FDA and regulates the release of lead or cadmium from glazes.
+The regulation does not require that glazes be lead or cadmium-free, just that they do not leach them.
 In pottery, we tend to think of food safety as, at a minimum, not containing lead.
 But we do use stains containing all sorts of heavy metals.
 And the commercial glazes we buy are full of them.

 These commercial glazes don't leach on their own, but when layered like this pronounced leaching, the white, has occurred with lemon juice overnight